-- " The payout ratio has to be less than or equal to 100 percent - " The dividend growth rate is based on the past three years. - " Dividend payments in three out of three calendar years - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of the (STOXX Country TMI net dividend yield; STOXX EU Enlarged TMI net dividend yield) - 1. - " If a home market (STOXX Country TMI) is represented by only five or fewer stocks the outperformance factor is calculated based on the net dividend yield of the STOXX EU Enlarged TMI. - " Component selection: All stocks ranked between 1 and 10 are included in the index.
+- " The payout ratio has to be less than or equal to 100 percent - " The dividend growth rate is based on the past three years. - " Dividend payments in three out of three calendar years - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of the (STOXX Country TMI net dividend yield or STOXX EU Enlarged TMI net dividend yield) - 1. - " If a home market (STOXX Country TMI) is represented by only five or fewer stocks, then the outperformance factor is calculated based on the net dividend yield of the STOXX EU Enlarged TMI. - " Component selection: All stocks ranked between 1 and 10 are included in the index.
 Current components ranked between 11 and 20 are added to the index according to their rank.
-If the number of stocks is still below 15, the highest ranked non-components are added until there are enough stocks.
+If the number of stocks is still below 15, the highest ranked non-components are added until the fixed number of index components is reached.